nyrahul/nyrahul.github.io/_posts/2018-12-8-art-of-wsn-simulation.md

 This article will cover various aspects of simulation and finally why I had to come up with a framework of my own.

-* Choosing the right platform
+## Choosing the right platform
-There are various platforms available such as NS3, Omnet++, Cooja, and Opnet which can be used for the purpose.
+There are various simulation platforms available such as NS3, Omnet++, Cooja, and Opnet which can be used for the purpose.
 Selection criteria can be:
 - Realistic wireless simulation
 - Desired MAC layer support
+- Scale
 - Support for required stacks (in my case, i needed IPv6 based stack)
 - How easy is it to plugin a real-world network stack?

 In my case, I was experimenting with Contiki and RIOT network stacks and had to evaluate the performance differences and stack maturity.
+For mesh network establishment, RPL protocol was used and I had verify whether the protocol can actually scale to my requirements.

+### Realistic Simulation
 Realistic wireless simulation was important because the performance factors greatly depended on realistic RF.
+Modules such as
+- path-loss modeling,
+- asymmetric links,
+- probablistic losses,
+- interference
-Modules such as path-loss modeling, asymmetric links, probablistic losses, interference had to be simulated and played a key role in deriving the right performance factors (such as throughput and latencies).
+had to be simulated and played a key role in deriving the right performance factors (such as throughput and latencies).